 Otto Hermann Kahn was a German Jewish immigrant who made his name as a financier and businessman after coming to the U.S. in 1893.
 He was most famous for reorganizing the Union Pacific Railroad alongside railroad tycoon E. H. Harriman.

 With all his success, Kahn had some hard times too.
 In 1905, his country home burned to the ground in a devastating fire.
-So when he began work on his next palatial dream home, he had his architects design a fire-proof home build entirely of steel and concrete.
+So when he began work on his next palatial dream home, he had his architects design a fire-proof home built entirely of steel and concrete.

 Kahn's dream house was a 109,000-square-foot French-style mansion with a grand staircase in the entryway foyer modeled after the Chateau de Fontainebleau in France.
 It became known as Oheka Castle, an acronym taken from his full name.